Support Climate Advocacy – Join a Committee!

 As climate impacts intensify, especially in North Carolina, our coalition needs you to join us as we advocate for equitable clean energy, carbon-reduction strategies, and climate justice.
-Let us know how you would like to get involved.
 All committee meetings are on Zoom.
+Email hope@cleanairenc.org to learn more and join a committee.

 Steering Committee